weaveworks/weave-gitops-docs/docs/cli-reference.md

 Available Commands:
-  add         Add a workload repository to a wego cluster list        List applications under wego control pause       pause an app status      Get status of a workload under wego control unpause     unpause an app
+  add         Add a workload repository to a wego cluster list        List applications under wego control pause       Pause an application status      Get status of a workload under wego control unpause     Unpause an application

 Flags:
   -h, --help   help for app